-Lois Weber was born on June 13, 1989, in Allegheny City, Pennsylvania, to a middle-class Christian family of German descent.
+Lois Weber was born on June 13, 1879, in Allegheny City, Pennsylvania, to a middle-class Christian family of German descent.
 As a young woman, Weber volunteered with the Church Army, an evangelical and social justice organization, ministering to prostitutes and prisoners and people living in poverty.

 Weber began her career in entertainment touring the U.S. as a singer and concert pianist, and in 1904, joined a theater company in New York.
-In 1908, Weber was hired to act in short films by American Gaumont, the U.S. branch of one of the permier French motion picture companies, run by silent film pioneers Herbert Blaché and Alice Guy Blaché.
+In 1908, Weber was hired to act in short silent films by American Gaumont, the U.S. branch of one of the premier French motion picture companies, run by silent film pioneers Herbert Blaché and Alice Guy Blaché.
 Under their mentorship, Weber went on to write and direct her own films at the studio.

 In 1914, Weber became the first American woman to direct a full-length feature film with her adaptation of Shakespeare’s The Merchant of Venice.
 In 1917, Weber became one of the first women to own her own film studio, and was involved with each aspect of her films — from writing, to set design, directing, and editing.
 She became the first and only female member of the Motion Pictures Directors Association, a forerunner to the Directors Guild of America, and the only female of the 250 founding members of the Academy of Motion Picture Arts and Sciences.

 Throughout her career, Weber was a mentor and advocate for women in the film industry, and by the end of her life, she was more well known as a talent scout than as a filmmaker, having helped many actresses reach stardom.
 Later in life, Weber also became involved in the visual education movement to use films in schools and teaching.
 She died on November 13, 1939, at the age of 60, and was honored with a star on the Hollywood Walk of Fame in 1960.

 Featured in the Film